tessbreton/ecDNA/README.md

 # Evolutionary dynamics of ecDNA counts in cancer cells

 This repository was used during my internship at the IICD in April-July 2024.
 I worked on modeling ecDNA dynamics in cancer cells populations.
 We tried to build a model that would 'explain' the reference data, which comes from [this paper](https://www.nature.com/articles/s41467-024-47619-4) and can be found in ```experiments/CAM277/data```.
-I used this code to run simulations an to run the parameter inference using an ABC algorithm.
+I used this code to run simulations and the parameter inference using an ABC algorithm.

 Most of the code was run on a distant server via ```.sh``` files, but they can all be run locally using the command lines given in these files.